 QUESTIONS AND OPEN ISSUES:

 The CCWG-Accountability welcomes feedback on whether there is a need, as part of Work Stream 1 (pre-Transition), to provide for any other means for other parts of the ICANN system to be able to propose new Fundamental Bylaws or changes to existing ones.
-In particular, the CCWG-Accountability welcomes feedback on whether the Mission Statement should be subject to even higher bars.
+In particular, the CCWG-Accountability welcomes feedback on whether the Mission should be subject to even higher thresholds of Board or community assent.

 2.3.4 Which of the current Bylaws would become Fundamental Bylaws?